 Why a checklist?

-Simple: Because our brains tend to break the more stress we experience.
-Studies show that we don’t think as clearly when we feel pressured or overwhelmed (not to mention the super-lame long-term consequences of stress).
+Simple: Because our brains crave order and routine during chaotic times.
+If you feel like your memory gets worse, mood swings increase, and your general mental stability tends to break during times of increased stress, you’re not alone.
+Studies show that we don’t think as clearly when we feel pressured or overwhelmed.
+(Not to mention the super-lame long-term consequences of stress.)

-Ideally, you can avoid the whole dilemma by outlining a list of tasks well ahead of time, paring down any given day’s duties.
-With a checklist by your side, you won’t have to wonder what task to complete when.
-You can prepare everything beforehand, then reference it when you wake up that morning to make sure you’re staying on track.
+Ideally, you can avoid this entire dilemma by outlining your must-do tasks well ahead of time, paring down any given day’s decisions, and focusing only on what currently needs to be completed.
+With a checklist, you won’t have to wonder what task to complete when or feel caught off-guard by a surprise decision.
+You can prepare everything beforehand, then reference it when you wake up to ensure you’re staying on track.

 Sounds pretty good, right?
 And best of all, we’re giving it to you right here, right now, for free.